Add Filter Without Compromising Performance

 Records = COUNTROWS ( 'FACT Sales' )

-Now the “Size” slicer will react to the selection of the “Colour” slicer, and those sizes that were not sold in the selected colour will disappear from the list.
+Apply the filter with “is not blank.”
+Now the “Size” slicer reacts to the “Colour” slicer.
+Sizes not sold in the chosen color disappear from the list.

 Different Colours Sold =